BJMdotNET/pr1nc3/topics/the-time/index.md

 ----

- - [**"Third annual Prince commemoration at Paisley Park features emotional ups and downs -- For a third year, fans gather to celebrate and remember the artist."**](http://www.startribune.com/third-annual-prince-commemoration-at-paisley-park-features-emotional-ups-and-downs/509087732/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 25 April 2019 about Jesse Johnson, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/third-annual-prince-commemoration-at-paisley-park-features-emotional-ups-and-downs/509087732/))
+ - [**"Third annual Prince commemoration at Paisley Park features emotional ups and downs -- For a third year, fans gather to celebrate and remember the artist."**](http://www.startribune.com/third-annual-prince-commemoration-at-paisley-park-features-emotional-ups-and-downs/509087732/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 25 April 2019 about Jesse Johnson, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/third-annual-prince-commemoration-at-paisley-park-features-emotional-ups-and-downs/509087732/))

 ----